BrighterCommand/Brighter/docs/adr/0010-brighter-semantic-conventions.md

 The span kind will be Producer instead of Internal at this point.

+The Semantic Convention for Messaging Systems provides a common set of attributes for messaging systems.
+There are both Required and Recommended attributes.
+We should always set the Required attributes and offer the Recommended attributes.
+We should make it possible to control the amount of attributes we set by only setting the Recommended attributes if the user has requested them.

-The Command Processor will need to ask the Producer for some of the attributes to set on the span:
+The Command Processor will need changes to the code to support asking the Producer for some of the attributes to set on the span.
+For example:

 * messaging.system: what broker are we using?

-Others are more directly available:
+Other attributes are available in Brighter today:

 * messaging.destination: what is the name of the channel?
 * messaging.message_id: what is the message id?
 * messaging.destination.partition.id: what is the partition id?
 * messaging.message.body.size: what is the size of the message payload?

-We may also wish to make the payload available on request (although not part of the semantic conventions).
+We may also wish to make the payload available on request (although not part of the Semantic Conventions).

 * messaging.message.body: what is the message payload?